Our measures to keep your data safe and secure

 We have various scenarios under which we may use your information, and for each we have identified a lawful basis as described below:

-Legitimate Interest applies: To all members, visitors and ministry users/receivers in our pursuit of the aims of the Bethany Community Church charity
+Legitimate Interest applies: To all members, visitors and ministry users/receivers in our pursuit of the aims of the Bethany Community Church charity, which includes The King’s Pantry food bank.

 Sharing your Personal Data